marl2en/predictFuture/README.md

 # Poisson Regression

-To investigate causes of dropping birth count different regressors are used in a Poisson Regression Model Random samples are used for training and testing.
-(100 samples, see poisson2.py) Mean absolute percentage error (mape) is about 5%.
+To investigate causes of dropping birth count different regressors are used in a Poisson Regression Model.

+100 random selecteded samples were used for training and testing. (see poisson2.py)

+Mean absolute percentage error (mape) is about 5%.

 Parameters used for the model are: